What Trauma Really Is

 Early neglect and inconsistent caregiving disrupt the brain's attachment and regulation systems at the precise moment they are being built.

 These wounds are rarely loud or dramatic.
-They are quiet, cumulative injuries that accumulate across years of ordinary days — each one individually survivable, collectively shaping something permanent.
+They are quiet, cumulative injuries — each one individually survivable, collectively shaping something permanent.
 They don't arrive with a timestamp or a visible scar.
 They seep.
 And what they seep into is a child's developing sense of what they are worth and what they can expect from the world.
 The message, repeated often enough in enough different forms, becomes indistinguishable from truth: "You don't matter."

 What begins as neglect or betrayal doesn't stay there.
 It gets incorporated into the nervous system's operating assumptions.
 The child adapts — bending themselves to fit an unsafe world, becoming whoever they need to be to reduce the threat of further harm.
 Not because they chose it.
 Because it was the only option available.